Renovamen/StockBot/README.md

 ```

+&nbsp;
 ### Debug in terminal

-You can debug the codes in terminal in following way instead of connecting to wechat:
+You can debug the code in terminal in following way instead of connecting to WeChat:

 ```python
 while True: